-Top progressive Jayapal passes on House Dem leadership race
+Top progressive Jayapal passes on Dem leadership race

-WASHINGTON — Pramila Jayapal, of Seattle, the chair of the Congressional Progressive Caucus, took herself out of the running Friday for Democratic leadership in the next Congress by announcing a bid for a second term to lead one of the largest groups of lawmakers in the party.
+WASHINGTON (AP) — Pramila Jayapal, the chair of the Congressional Progressive Caucus, took herself out of the running Friday for Democratic leadership in the next Congress by announcing a bid for a second term to lead one of the largest groups of lawmakers in the party.

-In a letter to her progressive colleagues, Jayapal, who represents Washington’s 7th Congressional District, noted the series of achievements the caucus had during her tenure as chair.
+In a letter to her progressive colleagues, Jayapal, of Washington, noted the series of achievements the caucus had during her tenure as chair.
 She also acknowledged the challenges House Democrats face as they become the minority party in January.

 Jayapal’s tenure began when President Joe Biden — whom she has dubbed the most progressive president in history — came to office.